openstack/cinder-specs/specs/newton/query-cinder-resources-filter-by-change-since.rst

 https://blueprints.launchpad.net/cinder/+spec/support-to-query-cinder-resources-filter-by-change-since

-Support users can query resources by specifying the time that resources are changed since, and cinder will return the all which matches condition.
+Support users can query resources by specifying the time that resources are changed since or/and changed from before, and cinder will return the all which matches condition.

 Problem description
 ===================